100tfko/Libft-v7/README.md

 ## Soft skills:
 <ul>
-  This first project as a special focus on attention to detail and rigour, since the set of instructions and formal aspects are specially strict.
+  This first project as a special focus on attention to detail and rigor, since the set of instructions and formal aspects are specially strict.
 There is also some aspects of project management, time budgeting, organization etc... but those will be better put to test in the future.
 </ul>